rbvegas/StatiCSharp/Documentation/HowTo/use_themes.md

 myAwesomeWebsite.Make(theme);
 ```

 Build and run your project.
-Your website is created with the new theme in your `output` directory.
+Your website is created with the new theme in your `Output` directory.

 ```bash
 $ dotnet run